Anski-D/screen_animator/README.md

 : Optional, off by default.
 No logging (other than minimal to the console) will occur unless specified.
 Once specified, logging will occur to a local log file.
 Examples include `INFO` or `DEBUG`.

 ### `inputs.toml`
-This `TOML` file is used as an input to the main `ScreenAnimator` class.
+The `TOML` files provide necessary settings to the app.
 All settings are required or the input validation will fail, and are explained below.

+Settings can be split across multiple files.
+Settings in later files take precedence over earlier files in the list.
+E.g., if `[messages][messages]` is the list `["Foo", "Bar"]` in the first file, and `["Baz"]` in the final, the final settings will only contain `["Baz"]`.
+This allows settings files to be 'layered' over each other; one could put settings that might be changed more frequently in a separate file that is specified later in the list of inputs.

 > [!NOTE]
-> The input file does not need to be called `inputs.toml`, as long the name matches the name provided to the `ScreenAnimator` class.
+> The input file does not need to be called `inputs.toml`, but it is the default file the app will try to use if no input file is specified.

 `colors`
 : A list of colors to use in the background and text.
 Each color should be provided as a list of red-green-blue (RGB).
 At least two colors are required to prevent the package getting stuck in a loop.